Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

-Summarizing the above result and assuming the scenario (cc'), we obtain a possible global phase diagram Fig. \ref{S3phasetrans}.
-Such a global phase diagram suggests a new critical point 5.
-From the phase diagram, we see that the critical point 5 is an $\one$-condensed boundary of topological order $\eGau_{S_3}$.
-It is not the canonical boundaries of $\eGau_{S_3}$, since it is more unstable.
-By examin other $\one$-condensed boundaries of $\eGau_{S_3}$, we find the following multi-component partition function: \begingroup \allowdisplaybreaks
+Summarizing the above result and assuming the scenario (cc'), we obtain several possible global phase diagrams.
+One of them is Fig. \ref{S3phasetrans}(a) and another is Fig. \ref{S3phasetrans}(b).
+Both possibilities are realized by numerical calculations in Fig. \ref{Potts_5_10-10_9-9} and Fig. \ref{S3_10-10_6-13_5-12}.
+The above two global phase diagrams suggest three tricritical points $5$, $5'$, and $5''$.
+From the phase diagram, we see that tricritical points $5$ and $5'$ are connected to the $S_3$-phase.
+Thus they are $\one$-condensed boundaries of topological order $\eGau_{S_3}$.
+From the phase diagram, we also see that tricritical point $5''$ connects to both $\Z_3$- and $\Z_2$-phases, and thus has both $\Z_3$ and $\Z_2$ symmetries.
+Therefore, tricritical point $5''$ has the full $S_3$ symmetry and is also a $\one$-condensed boundary of topological order $\eGau_{S_3}$.

+The three tricritical points $5$, $5'$, and $5''$ are not the canonical boundaries of $\eGau_{S_3}$, since they have two symmetric relevant operators and are more unstable.
+By examining other $\one$-condensed boundaries of $\eGau_{S_3}$, we find the following multi-component partition function: \begingroup \allowdisplaybreaks